Human Genetics Courses

 Advanced Human Genetics

-The Advanced Human Genetics course provides students with a foundation in human genetics in preparation for their clinical training and other coursework in the genetic counseling program.
-The Advanced Human Genetics course is organized into lectures, self-study activities, and team-based learning.
-The team-based learning and other student-driven activities enable students to apply in a clinically relevant way information presented in the lectures and readings.
+Students will be provided with a foundation in human genetics principles and concepts.
+The course will be organized into lectures, self-study activities, and team-based learning.
+Student-driven activities will enable students to apply in a clinically relevant way information presented in the lectures and readings.

 Faculty